Diffusion Processes on Implicit Manifolds: Introduction

-The above results provide the first fully data-driven path space-consistent construction of diffusion processes on implicit manifolds, which we dub Implicit Manifold-valued Diffusions (IMDs).
-We prove the graph-to-manifold convergence in Theorem \ref{thrm:mosco-conv}, and the consistency of Euler-Maruyama discretization of IMDs in Theorem \ref{thrm:sampling-guarantees}.
-Numerical experiments on synthetic and real-world datasets are presented in Section \ref{sec:experiments}, showing that IMDs make for a viable lightweight method to both explore and generate new samples from data manifolds.
-We summarize our contributions below. \begin{itemize} \item \textbf{Data-driven formulation of manifold diffusion.} We show that stochastic processes on arbitrary data manifolds can be constructed by estimating their infinitesimal generators, without access to charts, projections, or explicit geometric information. \item \textbf{Path-space convergence guarantees.} We prove that our data-driven generator converges to the Laplace–Beltrami operator and that the induced stochastic process converges in law on path space $C[0,T]$ to its smooth manifold counterpart in the large-sample limit.
-Such contributions find many applications in science, such as computational biology \citep{yim2023se, hollingsworth2018molecular}, robotics \citep{saveriano2023learning}, material science \citep{zaghen2025riemannianvariationalflowmatching}, and neuroscience \citep{perich2025neural}. \item \textbf{Recovery of intrinsic stochastic dynamics.} We show empirically that IMDs produce smooth on-manifold trajectories between data points and explore directions inaccessible to score-only retraction baselines. \end{itemize}
+To achieve this, we develop an operator-theoretic approach to construct diffusion processes on implicit manifolds.
+Starting from a proximity graph built from the point cloud $X_N$, we consider the associated random walk graph Laplacian $\rwgl_N$; the discrete generator of a Markov process on the graph.
+We then show that, in the large-sample limit, $\rwgl_N$ converges to a second-order differential operator $L$, the scaled \emph{infinitesimal generator} of the diffusion $Z_t$ on $\mathcal{M}$ (Theorem \ref{thrm:mosco-conv}).
+Moreover, we prove that the constructed process $Y_t$ converges on the space of probability paths to $F(Z_t)$.
+Theorem \ref{thrm:sampling-guarantees} proves the consistency of the corresponding Euler-Maruyama discretization.
+Our numerical experiments on synthetic and real-world datasets show that IMDs make for a viable method to both explore and generate new samples from data manifolds.
+Figure \ref{fig:torus-BM} depicts a simple visual example of our construction on the torus.
+These results provide the first fully data-driven path space-consistent construction of diffusion processes on implicit manifolds, which we dub Implicit Manifold-valued Diffusions (IMDs).
+We summarize our contributions below. \begin{itemize} \item \textbf{Data-driven formulation of manifold diffusion.} We show that stochastic processes on arbitrary data manifolds can be constructed by estimating their infinitesimal generators, without access to charts, projections, or explicit geometric information. \item \textbf{Path-space convergence guarantees.} We prove that our data-driven generator converges to the Laplace-Beltrami operator and that the induced stochastic process converges in law on path space $C[0,T]$ to its smooth manifold counterpart in the large-sample limit. \item \textbf{Recovery of intrinsic stochastic dynamics.} We show empirically that IMDs produce smooth on-manifold trajectories between data points and explore directions inaccessible to score-only retraction baselines. \end{itemize} We expect that our model will find applications in diverse AI-for-science fields, including computational biology \citep{yim2023se, hollingsworth2018molecular}, robotics \citep{saveriano2023learning}, material science \citep{zaghen2025riemannianvariationalflowmatching}, and neuroscience \citep{perich2025neural, gosztolai25}, where datasets have strong geometric priors yet are often underexplored.
+In machine learning, IMDs allow for tangential stochastic exploration of the data manifold, suggesting a complementary perspective to score-based generative modeling under the manifold hypothesis.